 This is the first time the printed quarterly has ever appeared in a digital space.
-Riverworks Marketing brought this celebrated content to an online readership in a way that respects print conventions and Sewanee’s storied history, while amplifying their new digital brand.
+Riverworks Marketing brought the celebrated publication to an online readership in a way that respects print conventions and Sewanee’s storied history, while amplifying their new digital brand.
 Reader-friendly from any screen size, the distraction-free framework was built to recede from the reader’s conscience as they become absorbed by the content.

 Special features include a custom paywall, a “current issue” header that allows the Sewanee team to update the graphic with each issue’s cover artwork, and category tags that dynamically control CSS for various literary forms (ie. poems look like poems, prose looks like prose).